-[As amended by Constitutional Law No. 2007-06, Constitutional Law No. 2008-30 and Law No. 2012-16]
+[As amended by Constitutional Law No. 2007-06, Constitutional Law No. 2008-30, Law No. 2012-16 and Constitutional Law No. 2016-10]

-After its adoption by the National Assembly, the law is transmitted without delay to the President of the Republic for promulgation.
+After its adoption by the National Assembly with the absolute majority of the suffrage expressed, the law is transmitted without delay to the President of the Republic for promulgation.